Swivelgames/PureModals/README.md

 There are three main elements of a Modal Template File's resource location.

 The `tplDir` option is relative to the web address of the page the user is currently on.
 As a best practice, the value should be relative to the base URL (i.e. the value should start with "/").
 This specifies the folder that contains all the modal template files.
 The tplExt option is the uniform filename extension for all modal template files.
 By default, this is ".html".
-Both of the options above are concatenated to the tplName property to retrieve the template file.
+Both of the options above are concatenated to the `modalName` property to retrieve the template file.

 **Example**:
 ```javascript